Question

 Leadership

-Best for complex, multi-faceted projects requiring coordination of various elements and stakeholders.
-Use when you managed multiple moving parts simultaneously.
+Best for complex, multi-faceted projects requiring coordination of various elements, teams, or stakeholders.
+It implies masterful organization and strategic oversight.

 Spearheaded